slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Once you step into a fight that is not of your own choosing, you lose all initiative.'*

+> *'No one ever wrote a plan to be fat lazy or stupid.
+That’s what happens when you don’t have a plan.' – Larry Winget*

 ---
 ### On pace, position and direction

-Direction is more important than pace.<br>
+Direction is more important than pace.
-Don’t be afraid to take time away to find it.

 > *'Speed is useful only if you are running in the right direction.' -- Joel Barker*